jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

       LowM.CallPrimitive (Primitive.StateAlloc v) k ⇓ result
     | state' }}
   ```
-  If latter we attempt to update this value, it will not be possible to define a semantics and we will be stuck.
-It is up to the user to correctly anticipate if a value will be updated or not, in order to define the semantics.
-For values that might be updated we use:
+  If we later attempt to update this value, it will not be possible to define a semantics and we will be stuck.
+It is up to the user to correctly anticipate if a value will be updated or not to define the semantics.
+For values that might be updated, we use:
   ```coq
   | CallPrimitiveStateAllocSome
       (address : Address) (v : State.get_Set address)